kengonakajima/lua-msgpack/README.md

 It runs almost same as:
 [luajit-msgpack](https://github.com/catwell/luajit-msgpack),
 [luajit-msgpack-pure](https://github.com/catwell/luajit-msgpack-pure),
 but it doesn't require LuaJIT and FFI.
-Only requires Lua 5.1 .
+Only requires Lua 5.1 runtime.

 ## Why
 Now [Moai SDK](https://github.com/moai/moai-dev) isn't based on LuaJIT so I had to delete dependencies on LuaJIT.